GDPR & YOU

 •A higher bar for consent means an active opt-in is required.

-If your business handles information belonging to a live person you must:
+If your business handles information belonging to a live person you should by now have:

 Click here for more GDPR specific information on :